EL SALVADOR – MINING REGULATION

 The titleholder, in both the exploration and mining stages (either metallic or non-metallic minerals), must submit an annual report of its activities and pay an annual surface fee.
 Additionally, the Mining Law stipulates a payment of a royalty every three months, based on a percentage over the total value of the mineral net sales.
 The mining operator has the right to access surface land via an easement that shall be registered in the Mining Registry.
 Easements may be voluntary or legally imposed.
 In essence, it would appear to be mandatory to secure the agreement of the landowner in order to acquire an easement, although the law is somewhat confused in this regard (see Arts.
 45 et seq., Reg.)

-The exploration and exploitation activities shall be conducted in such a way that prevents, controls, minimizes and offsets any negative effects that may result from the activities.
+The exploration and exploitation activities shall be conducted in such a way that prevents, controls, minimises and offsets any negative effects that may result from the activities.
 Consequently, mining operators must go through an environmental impact assessment in order to carry out mining activities and a public hearing must be held as part of this process.